loadingio/ldform/README.md

    - readystatechange: (is-ready) - fired if ready state is changed.
  * reset - clear form fields and reset status ( clear is-invalid  / is-valid classes )
  * field(n) - get input field with name 'n'
+ * checkAll() - force check all fields immediately. useful in programmatically input fields.
+   - set initCheck config to true for a shorthand check on initialization.

 ## License